manankannase/Red-Black-Tree/README.md

 # Red-Black Tree Implementation in C++

-This is a C++ implementation of a Red-Black Tree data structure that provides insertion, removal, and visualization functionalities.
-The Red-Black Tree is a self-balancing binary search tree that maintains balanced properties, ensuring efficient operations such as insertion, deletion, and searching in O(log n) time complexity.
+This is a C++ implementation of the Red-Black Tree data structure, which includes insertion, removal, and viewing capabilities.
+The Red-Black Tree is a self-balancing binary search tree that maintains balanced qualities while performing efficient operations like insertion, deletion, and searching in O(log n) time complexity.

 Note: This implementation provides a basic structure for a Red-Black Tree.
 It's essential to handle various edge cases and thoroughly test the functionalities when using this code in real-world applications.